dakkidaze/ss-panel/README.md

 3: Modify the Transfer Log setup

 * MUST use [ACGSSserver](https://github.com/windshadowlam/shadowsocks/tree/manyuser) (<- not yet update) to active

+4: Activation needed for new account

+Email will be sent out with link to activate their account.

-4: UI updates, Analytics Update
+5: UI updates, Analytics Update, and other

 * Frontpage using Baidu map to point out Server location, control by `ss_node` table gps_land and gps_long field.
 (Click on the map can get the location in console log, remember update Baidu Map API Key)
 * As a HongKonger, I convert most of the part to Traditional Chinese.